-- The most common places for boils to appear are on the face, neck, armpits, shoulders and buttocks.
-When one forms on the eyelid, it is called a stye.
+The most common places for boils to appear are on the face, neck, armpits, shoulders and buttocks.
+When a boil forms on the eyelid, it is called a stye.

 Causes of boils

 Most boils are caused by a germ (staphylococcal bacteria).
 This germ enters the body through tiny nicks or cuts in the skin or can travel down the hair to the follicle.

 Some health problems make people more susceptible to skin infections, including: